Get your International Driving Permit for United States in 8 minutes

 • The permit fee.

-• Fee: The standard fee for the IDP itself is $20.
+• Fee: The standard fee for the International Driving Permit itself is $20.

 • Additional Costs: You might incur extra costs for passport photos if you don't provide them yourself, or for shipping if applying online or by mail.
 Online applications may have a slightly higher total fee that includes photo processing.